Coal Camp Photos

 On July 10, 1940, in Seattle, Washington, Sam Gebo apparently committed suicide using his gas kitchen oven.
 Five monthly later, his wife drowned.
 With an adverse geological report that the mountain might again walk, the town of Frank was essentially abandoned by 1917.
 One business, known as the "brick house," survived.
 The brick house was inhabited by damsels of the evening.
 It ultimately closed and became a target for graffiti.
 Apparently an embarrassment to the Dominion, it was razed in 1976 as a part of the centennial celebration of the formation of the Canadian Confederation.

-The Town of Gebo,Wyoming, operated by the Owl Creek Coal Company, however, became the largest town in Hot Springs County, even exceeding Thermopolis in population.
+The Town of Gebo,Wyoming, continued to be operated by the Owl Creek Coal Company and became the largest town in Hot Springs County, even exceeding Thermopolis in population.
 Gebo at its peak attained a population of over 2,000.
 The town had a pool hall, school, bank, boarding houses, a town band, and outside of town another facility for lonely miners.
 The pool hall, however, was a little rough.
 In 1931, two Serbian miners got into an argument, resulting in the death of one from lead poisoning.
 The language used in the pool hall was so bad that the district judge, Edgar H. Fourt, would not permit it to be translated from Serbian into English, it being "the vilest stuff that can be used in the slums of America or Europe."
 Justice Blume of the Wyoming Supreme Court found the language also to be "extremely vile" and declined to set it out.

 Gebo Town Band, undated